hmcts/ccd-docker/docs/IdamAlt.md

 `${dir}/utils/idam-create-service.sh LABEL CLIENT_ID CLIENT_SECRET REDIRECT_URL SELF_REGISTRATION SCOPE`

----
-**NOTE**
+> [!NOTE]

-* SELF_REGISTRATION - a boolean parameter, defaults to a value of "false" if omitted
+> `SELF_REGISTRATION` - a boolean parameter, defaults to a value of "false" if omitted
+>
-* SCOPE - a space delimited string parameter, defaults to a value of "openid profile roles" if omitted
+> `SCOPE` - a space delimited string parameter, defaults to a value of "openid profile roles" if omitted
----

 #### Manual Configuration steps